ckeditor/ckeditor4-docs/docs/guide/dev/features/mathjax/README.md

 ## Mathematical Formulas Demo

-See the [working "Creating Mathematical Formulas" sample](https://sdk.ckeditor.com/samples/mathjax.html) that showcases the Mathematical Formulas plugin with its MathJax widget that supports writing equations in TeX.
+See the {@linksdk mathjax working "Creating Mathematical Formulas" sample} that showcases the Mathematical Formulas plugin with its MathJax widget that supports writing equations in TeX.